Grenders/web-parsing/README.md

 ## Web Scraping Project

 ## Overview
 This project is designed to scrape data about tablets from Webscraper.io.
-The script extracts information such as title, description, price, star rating, number of reviews, and images, saving the data to a CSV file (results.csv) and a PostgreSQL database (table tablets in database scraping_db).
+The script extracts information such as title, description, price, star rating, number of reviews, and images, saving the data to a CSV file (results.csv) and a PostgreSQL database.

 ## Key Features
 - Scrapes data using Selenium and BeautifulSoup.